masoudhashemi/AWMS/README.md

 It has been observed that different tools have different performance characteristics.
 Some tools are better at solving certain types of problems, while others are better at solving other types of problems.
 The contextual multi-armed bandit (C-MAB) algorithm is used to select the most suitable tool for each sub-problem.
 This adaptive selection enhances problem-solving efficiency by learning from feedback.

 The task class classfies the subproblems into different categories, and the C-MAB algorithm is used to select the most suitable tool for each sub-problem.
 The improves over tiem while solving the subproblems based on the feedbacks provided from the feedback agent.

+## Setup

+1. create a `.env` to set the environment variables for LLM API key and endpoint
+2. update `awms/config.py` to set the model name and endpoint